venkadesh-kannan/Lending-Club-Case-Study/README.md

 ## Acknowledgements
-  This project was inspired by Upgrad and was completed inn collaboration with Saumya Singh, Email: its.saumyah@gmail.com.
+  This project was inspired by Upgrad and was completed by Saumya Singh, Email: its.saumyah@gmail.com, in collaboration with Venkadesh Kannan Email: venkadesh@gmail.com

 ## Contact
 Created by [@porshebeau]in collaboration with [@Venkadesh-kannan] .
 Feel free to contact us!